GeorgeTW6060/NovelForge/README.md

 ## 🔒 Privacy

 All data is stored locally on your device.
-NovelForge does not:
+NovelKit does not:
 - Send data to external servers
 - Track your writing
 - Require an account or login